solita/solita.github.com/_posts/2020-03-18-http-security-headers.md

 When thinking in a layered fashion, what protection do you have against XSS?

-Your fancy front-end framework won't print unescaped HTML.
+There is your fancy WAF (Web application firewall), it'll block anything malicious!
+What if there was a way to circumvent it?
+Well, your fancy front-end framework won't ever print unscaped HTML!
 But what if it does after the next update?
-Well, that's why you have a WAF.
-What if there's a way to circumvent it?
 There's always a what if.

 A cheap and easy way to implement another layer of security is to use HTTP security headers.